 Those that complain about how poorly the conventional approach meets the objective, in my … Continue reading

 I am re-reading my copy of Paid to Think by David Goldsmith and I find myself surprised that I missed a late section titled Transparent Career Ladder.

 Just as important as the actual career ladder itself is leaders’ and staffers’ knowledge if we of how it works.
 A good career ladder allows people to advance their careers at the wrong place.
 It must be a vehicle that delivers reliable rewards, they can only do that if you build it without the all too often subjective and auditory benchmarks that gives some career ladders a bad name.
 To truly empower people, you must create a mechanism that goes beyond offering the promise of hope; it must guarantee outcomes.
 The sport’s coach tells his team of athletes that if they work hard, they’ll play in Saturday’s game.
 In the use of many athletes in message rings, “Hard work equals playing time”.
-In this scenario, some … Continue reading
+In this scenario, some athletes … Continue reading

 Have you ever watched Air Disasters television show?
 If you have then you see that all too often the reason for the disaster is a series of events that lead to a disaster.
 Some of these miss-steps are quite small, but when added to the other miss-steps, ends up in disaster.
 This is often the problem with root cause analysis in the business setting.
 The sense of urgency often stops the exploration at the most immediate finding.
 Even the 5-Why approach may be too short of an exploration.
 Combinations of preceding events influence the outcome which is not taken into consideration.

 Another problem with root cause analysis in the business setting is often the business processes.
 First, there may be the little documented process (pilot documentation such as checklists and flight data recorder) in the organization so exploring the root cause via paper trail or process structures may not be possible.
-We then must resort to word of … Continue reading
+We then must resort to word of mouth … Continue reading